Example - Generating DTSI and DTBO Overlay Files for SmartCam¶

 hsi close_hw_design kv260_ispMipiRx_vcu_DP_wrapper

-A file smartcam_dtg_output/pl.dtsi
+A smartcam_dtg_output/pl.dtsi

-Modify generated pl.dtsi¶
+Modify the Generated pl.dtsi¶

-Add AP1302 Node¶
+Add the AP1302 Node¶

 ap1302_clk: sensor_clk {